Now that you're midway through bar prep, it's time to take stock of how you're progressing.

-Now is a good time to take stock of how well you're studying.
-Specifically, it’s important to pay attention to the methods you've used and figure out what works for you and, more importantly, what's not working.
+Specifically, it’s important to pay attention to the methods you've used and determine what works for you and, more importantly, what's not working.

-If you find that you’re studying with friends and it’s stressing you out, maybe try a couple of days on your own.
-If you’re taking a bar review class and find that attending the lectures isn't helpful, it’s OK to try doing it on your own time (assuming, of course, you can watch them online).
+If you find that you’re getting behind, think about if you're getting bogged down in the minute details of subjects instead of focusing on the bigger picture.
+If you’re taking a bar review class and find that watching all the lectures isn't helpful, it’s OK to try doing work on your own.

 It's also important to look at the smaller things, like reviewing notes or outlines.
 Pay attention to whether passively reviewing notes is helping you.
 People often find that they understand and absorb material more effectively when they're actively engaged, for example, by taking practice exams or quizzing themselves with flashcards.